 In 1904 war erupted between the Russian and Japanese empires in Russia's far east territories.
-Wishing to avoid military service, Max came to Canada with his wife, Esther (Goldin) Blankstein, (whom he married in 1902), and his brothers-in-law, who also sought to avoid conscription, and rendezvoused with Max in Winnipeg after traveling separately.
-Max took the Hamburg-America line, on the SS Assyria, arriving from Hamburg in Halifax on June 14th, 1904.
+Wishing to avoid military service, Max emigrated to Canada.
+His brothers-in-law, Gershen H. E. Goldin, also sought to avoid conscription, and rendezvoused with Max in Winnipeg after traveling separately.
+Max took the Hamburg-America line, traveling on the SS Assyria before arriving in Halifax on June 14th, 1904.
 The ship's manifest listed Max as an Austrian national, originating from Odessa, and employed as a tailor.
 His Hebrew given name was used (Mordche Blankstein), while his date of birth was estimated at 1874.
 Traveling alone, Max was listed as "ledig", or single.
 Establishing an architectural practice in Winnipeg took some time, so Max took a job as a labourer with the Canadian Pacific Railway and send for his family.
 Esther arrived later with their children, Isaac Wolfe and Vera "Verna", as well as Esther's younger sister, Laika "Lena" Goldin and their mother, Furma (Zeabin) Goldin.
 They reached Quebec City July 28, 1905, traveling from Liverpool on the SS Canada.
-Esther would die July 2, 1906 at age 25.
+Esther died on July 2, 1906 at age 25.
 Max would marry her sister, Laika, in 1907.
 That same year, his father and his sisters, Baska and Fanny, as well as some of their family, immigrated to Winnipeg by means of ship and rail passage paid for by Max.

 Max established an architectural practice in Winnipeg at a time of growth, particularly within the city's Jewish community.
 The closeness of this community gave Max privileged access to a regular clientele.
 It's no wonder that his buildings are densely located within the area known as New Jerusalem, which sat in Ward 5 north of the Canadian Pacific line, south of Flora Avenue, and west of Main Street.
 The area was home to the majority of Winnipeg's Jewish people living in the North End.